 In 2006 I had my second child and became the Puerto Rican mother of two Latina little girls from Colorado.
 As I nursed all the Spanish possible into their tiny selves I became a Puerto Rican American woman concerned for the cultural and ecological fate of my offspring.
 I came to motherhood at the same time the reality of climate change and the threatened biodiversity of the planet was finally making it to mainstream media.
 I wanted to change, now.
 There was not much time.
 This is when Americas for Conservation & the Arts was born; with the hope of better working at shaping a more compassionate and ecologically sound world for my children’s generation.

 But social change through publishing—mainly through academic adoptions— is slow and it takes a long while to penetrate culture and make an impact.
 ALEF - now in its 4th edition - addresses this organic slow pace of cultural literacy making.
 An annual seed gathering uniting diverse communities for a sustainable future and highlighting how Latinos are not only the fastest growing consumer group but also the greenest, is our "publicity" platform for igniting a change in the overall narrative of Latino Americans (and communities of color in general) and the environment.
-The national press is telling the great story of ALEF and with the 4th edition over and more than 25 million media impressions, I think we are on the right path.
+The national press is telling the great story of ALEF and with the 10th edition coming up In April 2021 having hit more than 75 million media impressions, I think we are on the right path.

-AFC+A, ALEF, and as of 2018 MVPress (our publishing arm dedicated to diversity in publishing) exist today because of the dedication of hundreds of visionary leaders who have infused our programming with the legacy and momentum mainstream media has denied peoples of color for way too long, and of course, because of the generous spirit of our many volunteers who at different moments have taken their watch at the helm and proven the insurmountable value of social capital.
+AFC+A and all of its initiatives, including ALEF and our publishing arm, Mandel Vilar Press, exist today because of the dedication of hundreds of visionary leaders who have infused our programming with the legacy and momentum mainstream media has denied peoples of color for way too long, and of course, because of the generous spirit of our many volunteers who at different moments have taken their watch at the helm and proven the insurmountable value of social capital.
 All our volunteers share in the belief of the power of civic action and the arts to engage the traditionally disenfranchised to be advocates for themselves and their families and to build alliances to increase our collective understanding of our capacity to address the environmental justice issues our children will be facing.